 Hold the lancet by the sides, taking care NOT to press down on the release button.
-Just twist off the protective sterile cap full circle and lancet is ready to use.
+Just twist off the protective sterile cap full circle, do not pull the cap off or the lancet will not trigger, and the lancet is ready to use.

-- Sterile gauze pads: used to wipe away the first drop(s) of blood which helps to stimulate blood flow. - Adhesive bandages (plaster or Band-Aid): used to cover the puncture site to minimize the risk of infection.
+- 5. Sterile gauze pads: used to wipe away the first drop(s) of blood which helps to stimulate blood flow. - 6.
+Adhesive bandages (plaster or Band-Aid): used to cover the puncture site to minimize the risk of infection. - 7.
+Sharps container: A sharps container is a hard plastic container that will be used to safely dispose of lancets and microcuvettes.

-• Plastic bag for waste: Large bags that are provided to hold all of the biohazardous waste generated during the day.
-All waste bags are to be clearly labelled "biohazard".
+8. Plastic bag for waste: Large bags that are provided to hold all of the other biohazardous waste generated during the day.
+All waste bags are to be clearly labelled 'biohazard'.

-STEPS IN OBTAINING CAPILLARY BLOOD FROM THE FINGEROF ADULTS FOR HAEMOGLOBIN, BLOOD GLUCOSE AND HIV TESTING
+STEPS IN OBTAINING CAPILLARY BLOOD FROM THE FINGER OF ADULTS FOR HAEMOGLOBIN, BLOOD GLUCOSE, MALARIA, ANTIMALARIAL DRUG RESISTANCE, HbA1c, AND VITAMIN D TESTING